 Actually, the reason why I wanted to make this pizza in the first place was because I saw a similar pizza at a restaurant near Lake of the Ozarks last weekend.
 The restaurant had gluten free crust but I don't feel the prep was celiac-friendly.
 Anyways, this pizza was a "Sicilian" pizza but it was topped with banana peppers, red onion, and extra cheese!
 I had to try making one for myself.

 To make the thin crust, I just used my multi-purpose dough recipe and omitted the baking powder.
-I made a pizza for me and one for Lenny since I can’t eat cheese.
-He got Imo’s Provel cheese on his and I was super jealous!
+I made a pizza for me and one for Lenny since I can't eat cheese.
+He got Imo's Provel cheese on his and I was super jealous!
 I just used Daiya mozzarella on mine.
-It’s not paleo but I love it and the ingredients don’t really bother me too badly.
-For a nondairy paleo option, I’ve used cashew cheese on my cheesesteak pizza and it was really good!
+If you'd like a paleo option that's nondairy, I've used cashew cheese on my cheesesteak pizza and it was really good!

 I bought a new basil plant before making this recipe because my last one died.
 Actually, all of my basil plants have died.
 I just can't keep plants for some reason.
 You know those little kids who are obsessed with animals but just don't know how to behave around pets?
 They think they're being sweet by hugging (squeezing) them, dressing them up, and screaming real loud when they get excited but in reality they're just torturing the poor things.
 I'm like those kids when it comes to keeping plants.
 It's not that I'm overly loving and try to drown them in water then bake them in the sun.
 I'm just ignorant.
 My mom even took my aloe plant away from me because I was killing it.
 Can I be grounded as an adult?
 Because I think that's what going to happen when she hears I bought another

 Pepperoni, salami, banana peppers, red onion, and fresh basil on a thin crust pizza made from my gluten free multi-purpose dough.